hyltmark/pisync/readme.md

+Unfished codebase and this application is not working yet.

 CAUTION, USE AT YOUR OWN RISK
 This application will execute shell commands on your remote machine.
 Altough they have been tested and working on my Raspberry PI.